 Click here to see the Local Law establishing the NYPD IG Office.

-Since taking office, Mr. Peters has opened large-scale investigations into several areas, including examining violence and contraband smuggling at Rikers Island and investigating delays and cost overruns of hte City's Emergency Communications Transformation Program.
-Under his guidance, DOI has arrested day care operators for falsifying information submitted to the City, conducted a post-mortem of the CityTime investigation to cull the lessons learned and strengthen the City's procurement of large technology contracts, and revealed a fraud scheme that used untrained individuals rather than credentialed site safety manages on construction sites.
+Since taking office, Mr. Peters has opened large-scale investigations into several areas, including examining violence and contraband smuggling at Rikers Island and investigating delays and cost overruns of the City's Emergency Communications Transformation Program.
+Under his guidance, DOI has arrested day care operators for falsifying information submitted to the City, conducted a post-mortem of the CityTime investigation to cull the lessons learned and strengthen the City's procurement of large technology contracts, and exposed widespread bribery schemes involving buildings and housing employees, and property managers and owners, which resulted in dozens of arrests (read more about that investigation here).

 Commissioner Peters’ diverse legal career spans the public and private sectors.
 Prior to his appointment at DOI, he was in private practice advising clients in the insurance and financial services industry on a wide variety of matters including compliance and internal investigations.
 Commissioner Peters previously served as the Special Deputy Superintendent in Charge of the New York Liquidation Bureau, the agency that manages insolvent insurance companies on behalf of the state.
 He oversaw reform of the agency's operations including the implementation of a new internal control audit, adoption of State legislation requiring yearly audits of the agency's finances, and recovery of hundreds of millions of dollars previously owed to the Bureau.
 Commissioner Peters also served on the New York State Commission on Public Integrity, the agency that oversees lobbying and state-government ethics rules.